seetharamn/customer-rewards/README.md

 - [JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or higher
 - [Maven 3](https://maven.apache.org)
 - Git
+- Curl or Postman to execute the Rest-API

 ## Building the Project
 Clone the project and use maven to build the server.